Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 What qualities should I have?

-Detailed description of the tasks and activities of a product manager
+Tasks and activities as a product manager in detail

 The role of a product manager is extremely diverse and includes a wide range of tasks that are closely linked to team coordination, market research, product development and market launch.
 As a product manager, you are the central point of contact for all product-related decisions and are responsible for the entire product life cycle.
 Your first step is to thoroughly analyze the market.
 This includes researching customer needs, market trends and competitor analysis to ensure that the product not only serves an existing demand but also has a clear unique selling point in the market.
 You regularly evaluate market research results and keep track of current industry trends.